 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 Waldenström’s macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with Waldenström’s macroglobulinemia.
-The chance of developing Waldenström’s macroglobulinemia increases as people age, and about 70% of people diagnosed with Waldenström’s macroglobulinemia are older than 65.
+The chance of developing Waldenström’s macroglobulinemia increases as people age, and the average age people are diagnosed with Waldenström’s macroglobulinemia is in the late 60s or early 70s.

-The five-year survival rate of people with Waldenstrom’s macroglobulinemia is about 70%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of people with Waldenström’s macroglobulinemia is about 70%.
 However, it is important to note that survival rates vary based on a number of individual factors, including the patient’s age, how much the disease has spread at the time of diagnosis, and whether the patient has other medical problems.

 Statistics from the American Cancer Society.

 Choose “Next” (below, right) to continue reading this guide to learn what raises a person’s risk of developing this type of cancer.
 Or, use the colored boxes located on the right side of your screen to visit any section.